LauraOlivera/particle-transport-1D/README.md

 ```

 ## Reproducing the results of the paper
 The folder `ss433` contains the scripts and files needed to reproduce the Figure 3 from H.E.S.S.
 Collaboration 2023 XXXXX.
-This requires the data associated to this paper, which can be downloaded from [here]().
+This step requires Gammapy, which can be installed as described above.
+The plots can be reproduced without installing GAMERA as the output from this step is already in the repository, together with the code needed to reproduce them, which does need GAMERA.
+Reproducing the results requires the data associated to this paper, which can be downloaded from [here]().
 For convenience, I've put some of the lighter files in this repository.

 ### Figure 1
 This figure shows the zoomed-in signiicance map of the SS 433 region together with the measured spectra and flux points from each jet.
 It requires Gammapy.